kdave/btrfs-progs/Documentation/Tree-checker.rst

 ----------

-As implemented right now, the metadata consistency is limited to one b-tree node and what items are stored there, ie. there's no extensive or broad check done eg. against other data structures in other b-tree nodes.
+As implemented right now, the metadata consistency is limited to one b-tree node and what items are stored there, i.e. there's no extensive or broad check done e.g. against other data structures in other b-tree nodes.
 This still provides enough opportunities to verify consistency of individual items, besides verifying general validity of the items like the length or offset.
 The b-tree items are also coupled with a key so proper key ordering is also part of the check and can